12shang/Expense-Tracker-ADET-main/README.md

 # Expense Tracker

-Expense Tracker is a simple web application designed to help users track their expenses.
+Expense Tracker is a simple system application designed to help users track their expenses.
 It provides an easy-to-use interface for adding, categorizing, and analyzing expenses.

 ## Features